OfficeDev/office-ui-fabric-core/ghdocs/CONTRIBUTING.md

 ##Labels for Issue Tracker

 We track community issues via Github's issue tracker.
-To help us keep track of the different areas, please use the following labels:
+Github doesn't allow non-contributers to add labels to issues, but feel free to prefix the title one or more of theese labels so we can quickly categorize the issue/PR:

 - `question` - Feel free to ask questions via the question tag.
 - `browser` - Issues that pertain to a specific browser.
 Screenshots and details are much appreciated!